Virtual machine can use three different networking modes depending on user needs:

 - A virtual machine is not visible in the real subnet the Mac belongs to.

-When this networking mode is used, your virtual machine's network card establishes adirect connection with your Mac computer's network card using a technology called "bridging."
+When this network mode is used, your virtual machine uses a virtualized network interface card with direct access to Internet.
 As a result:

 - A DHCP server (e.g., your router) provides a virtual machine with an IP address within the same IP range as other computers in the same subnet.